aroxu/arch-nano/README.md

 * [Setup](#setup)

 ## General info
-Arch Linux for Nvidia Jetson Nano because it lacks updated tutorials online + not been maintained.

 So i got the idea why let's not create a pre-created iso for the Nvidia Jetson Nano and post it on Github.'

 ## Need for